 In this installment, we need to address Leadership Training.
-The question provided is often “so how would you do it“, in regard to my organization.
+The question is often, “so how would you do it” regarding my organization?
 This is a tough question, but I think I can help you out.

 Self Confidence can be a difficult aspect to build upon if the person in question happens to have a low self-image.
 It can also be difficult to reign in if the person in question is overly charismatic.
-Regardless, charisma can be molded or formed by focusing on both the benefits and negatives of certain aspects of charisma, looking at past or current success or achievements and by focusing or developing the strengths of the individual.
-In addition, working on executive presence and body exercises such as standing tall, keeping the chin up, etc. are also great exercises and immediately boost self-worth.
+Regardless, charisma can be molded or formed by focusing on both the benefits and negatives of certain aspects of charisma, looking at past or current success or achievements, and focusing on or developing the individual’s strengths.
+In addition, working on executive presence and body exercises such as standing tall, keeping the chin up, etc., are also great exercises and immediately boost self-worth.
 This could be easily done if visual self-recognition is achieved, and all of this could be achieved by instating the following steps (Neel Burton, 2012).

 Becoming a decent orator would be step one.
 Instating a program that encourages public speaking would be vital.
 When it comes to public speaking, practice makes perfect.
 In this program, each leader within the organization would be made to present information to their peers in a group forum.
 In doing so, the speaker would be recorded so that the speech could be reflected upon, first in a private session later on, then with a supervisor or leadership coach.
 This would be a repetitive process until relative comfort is achieved in their speaking ability.

 Being a great listener is next on my list.
 If a follower has concerns, listening skills are a crucial tool in a leader’s toolbox.
 This fosters trust in the followers.
-Simple exercises such as writing down concerns as they are addressed can be utilized and practiced.
+Simple exercises can be utilized and practiced, such as writing down concerns as they are addressed.
 This type of training would also help foster a new culture of caring in the organization, as well as feedback.

-Differentiating between “developing leadership strategy” and “leadership development strategy” is also a critical step, albeit a simple one.
+Differentiating between “developing leadership strategy” and “leadership development strategy” is also a critical step, albeit simple.
 Leadership development is considerably different than Leadership Strategy in that one focuses on the leaders, the other on the mission at hand.
 Constant reflection and refinement of these two unique but crucial elements would be key in any program.

-Each leader would be required to build their own leadership strategy that would be reviewed by and refined with their peers.
+Each leader would be required to build their own leadership strategy that would be reviewed by and refined by their peers.
 This would be critical in the idea that it would be expanded upon and perfected via teamwork but also by exercising listening skills, feedback analysis, and refinement.
-This would also foster commitment in the plan being that peers would know about such plan.
+This would also foster a commitment to the plan, being that peers would know about such a plan.
 This would create a level of commitment by the developers of the plan to hold to it.

-Defining and continual renewal of leadership competencies would be the final phase of the program.
-Continual renewal is vital for long term success (Bleak & Fulmer, 2009).
-Competencies by definition are the quality of being adequately or well qualified physically and intellectually.
+Defining and continually renewing leadership competencies would be the program’s final phase.
+Continual renewal is vital for long-term success (Bleak & Fulmer, 2009).
+Competencies, by definition, are the quality of being adequately or well qualified physically and intellectually.
 Essentially, it is the list of tasks or behaviors to which the leader must adhere.
-This would eventually be a list of tasks and behaviors required by the company, but also comprising either tasks or behaviors required by peers and by the leader in question.
-One could think of it as a peer-reviewed journal entry into leadership competencies that would be agreed upon by all before implementation.
+This would eventually be a list of tasks and behaviors required by the company but also comprising either tasks or behaviors required by peers and by the leader in question.
+One could think of it as a peer-reviewed journal entry into leadership competencies that all would agree upon before implementation.

-Of course, while just an idea, the hope of such a program in regard to the overall impact on the organizations leadership would be that the leadership would end up being on a similar page in regard to overall mission and implementation of tasks.
-At the same time, it would foster a culture of understanding, improvement, team work, and perpetual personal refinement.
-Overall, the organization would be moving in a common direction with coordinated efforts and the followers within the organization would be provided constant reminders of the benefits of their progress and hard work.
+Of course, while just an idea, the hope of such a program regarding the overall impact on the organization’s leadership would be that the leadership would end up being on a similar page regarding the overall mission and implementation of tasks.
+At the same time, it would foster a culture of understanding, improvement, teamwork, and perpetual personal refinement.
+Overall, the organization would be moving in a common direction with coordinated efforts, and the followers within the organization would be provided constant reminders of the benefits of their progress and hard work.

 McCauley, C. D., Moxley, R. S., Van, V. E., & Center for Creative Leadership.
 (1998).
 The Center for Creative Leadership handbook of leadership development.
 San Francisco: Jossey-Bass.